ENate/AI-model-Examples/supervised/transformers/README.md

 -----------------------------------------------

 We discuss transformer architectures and their applications to various machine learning problems.
-To begin, we highlight the the limitation of prior training models which were inefficient to deal with a number of issues associated with Machine Translation, Document and Text Mining, Computer Vision and other Natural Language Processing tasks.
+To begin, we highlight the limitation of prior training models which were inefficient to deal with a number of issues associated with Machine Translation, Document and Text Mining, Computer Vision and other Natural Language Processing tasks.
 Next, we identify the main contribution of transformer